theLemmonade/module-1/README.md

 ## Acknowledgments

-This code was built and refined during a study group section
+This code was built and refined during a study group session

 Contributors include:
 * Stephany